diging/tethne/doc/api_new/tutorial.mallet.rst

 is represented by a different color.
 The size of each word indicates the structural importance (betweenness centrality) of that word in the semantic network.

-*As of v0.4, corpus-oriented methods have not yet been implemented in the Tethne command-line interface or GUI.*

 This tutorial assumes that you already have a basic familiarity with `Cytoscape
 <http://www.cytoscape.org>`_.